 The community will continue to report to the RSPCA, keeping the case number and photos.
 When the community sees that animals continue to suffer after a report has been made - many in the community will now contact the Animal Defenders Office.

 ### About 'Animals Need Shade' Animals Need Shade is a campaign launched recently by Queensland animal advocate Morika Elek.
 Animals Need Shade have launched an online petition with the Queensland government calling for stronger legal protections and enforceability regarding the provision of adequate shade and shelter for farm animals.
-They will be working with all states to make shade/shelter mandatory across Australia and ultimately the world.
+They will be working with all states to make shade/shelter mandatory across Australia and ultimately all countries where Farm animals continue to suffer without this basic right.

 Morika Elek: via Animals Need Shade facebook page